-Certified B Corps (B Corporations) are for-profit businesses that ‘meet the highest standards of verified social and environmental performance, public transparency, and legal accountability to balance profit and purpose’.
-Essentially, they’re businesses that are doing as much good as they are making a profit.
+A B Corp (B Corporation) is defined as a for-profit businesses that ‘meet the highest standards of verified social and environmental performance, public transparency, and legal accountability to balance profit and purpose’.
+Essentially, it's a business that's doing good alongside making a profit.

 On this page

 The B Corp initiative was introduced in the UK in 2015, having launched in the US eight years earlier.
 Companies are assessed and awarded B Corp status by the B Lab.

 Achieving B Corp status isn’t easy.
 There are only 4,000 of them currently in existence, spread across 70 countries.

 To apply to be a B corp, you have to to hit the following criteria:

 - Your business must be a for-profit business, so not a charity or NGO

 - It must have been in operation for at least a year

 There’s no minimum or maximum size required to apply to become a B Corp.
 It’s open to all businesses who meet the above requirements, whether they’re international corporations, or sole traders.